Samsung/TizenRT/docs/HowToDevelopThingsUsingSTThings.md

-# How to develop things using SmartThings Things SDK based TizenRT
+# How to develop things using ST Things based TizenRT

-SmartThings Things(ST-Things) SDK is lightweight OCF development framework based TizenRT.
+ST Things (SmartThings Things) is lightweight OCF development framework based TizenRT.
 It provides APIs to develop OCF devices and supports Samsung Connect Services provided by Samsung mobile devices to easily connect Samsung Cloud.

 ## Prerequisites